Hilario Davide III

-Hilario "Junjun" Perez Davide III (born August 25, 1964) is a Filipino politician and lawyer who is the incumbent vice governor of Cebu.
-He served as a governor of Cebu Province from 2013 to 2019.
+Hilario "Junjun" Perez Davide III (born August 25, 1964) is a Filipino politician and lawyer who served as the 17th Vice Governor of Cebu from 2019 to 2025, and previously as its 26th Governor from 2013 to 2019.
 He is the son of former Chief Justice Hilario Davide Jr.

 Early life

 Born in Cebu City on August 25, 1964, to former Supreme Court Chief Justice Hilario Davide Jr. and Virginia J. Perez-Davide, both public servants.

 Educational background

 Junjun finished elementary at the Sacred Heart School for Boys in 1977 and completed high school at the University of the Philippines in the Visayas – Cebu campus in 1981.
 He then took up Bachelor of Arts in political science at University of the Philippines – Diliman, Quezon City where he graduated in 1991.
 In 1995, he obtained a Bachelor of Laws degree at the University of San Carlos.

 Political life

 Councilor of Cebu

 Davide served as councilor of Cebu City from 2004 to 2010.